The Gurney Slade

 Three 'Crystal' Isle

 This is the simplest way to produce CW on more than one frequency!
-If all three frequencies are in the same band then no extra low pass harmonic filters are needed; but if they are for three bands then you also need a Dual LPF kit (plus the extra crystals) for the two extra filters not fitted on the Isle PCB.
+If all three frequencies are in the same band then no extra low pass harmonic filters are needed - see the simple page; but if they are for two or three bands then you also need a Dual LPF kit (plus the extra crystals) for the two extra filters not fitted on the Isle PCB.
 The selection of filters and crystals are done by DC signals from the rig's centre off toggle band switch.
 The other aspects of the transmitter are as in the single band Isle description.
-The Isle plus Dual LPF kit shown below (without extra crystals) costs GBP 29.
+The Isle plus Dual LPF kit shown below and costs GBP 29.
+Band crystals are GBP 2 each if wanted but see below for VFO operation!.

 Three Band VFO schemes

-When the Mini Mix kit is used with a Mk 2 Yeo to provide the Local Oscillator (LO) signal, it can easily provide outputs for 20, 40 and 80m simultaneously, so that three band reception and transmission with VFO control is possible.
-This avoids the problems of chirp or FMing when transmitting and also improves frequency stability, especially for the higher bands.
+To avoid problems of chirp and poor frequency stability on the higher bands, you can use the Mini Mix kit with a slightly altered VFO of the Mk 2 Yeo, to provide the necessary Local Oscillator (LO) signal for the RX (and the TX); the mixer kit can then also easily provide outputs for 20, 40 and 80m simultaneously, so that three band reception and transmission with VFO control is possible.
 A simple centre off toggle switch can select the wanted LO output with another pole controlling the filter relays.
 For SSB, the Yeo's Fine control provides a plain band-spread action, whereas for CW, it provides RIT under control from the Isle.

-If you have the Mini Mix kit with the Yeo, it can easily produce the LO signals for all three of 20, 40 and 80m, so it is only necessary to add the receiver's input RF input filters for all three band reception!
-The Yeo PCB is drilled for the extra parts as shown below.
+If you have the Mini Mix kit with the Yeo as above (producing the LO signals for all three of 20, 40 and 80m), it is only necessary to add the receiver's input RF input filters for the missing bands to provide three band reception!
+The Yeo PCB is drilled for these extra parts as shown below.
 The Mini mixer kit has been fitted on the side here to keep the footprint small for ease of demonstration and compactness.
 These extra 3 band filter parts cost GBP 9.

 Three Band VFO Controlled Isle & Yeo